LiaScript/docs/README.md

 ````
 `````

+    --{{2}}--
-As it is visible in the generated image, the verbatim elements are not as exactly placed as the normal text.
+As visible in the generated image, the verbatim elements are not as precisely placed as the normal text.
-This might require some pushing back and forth of the to the quotations to get to the desired result.
+This might require some adjustment of the positions of the quotations to achieve the desired result.
-You can see that the verbatim elements are overlayed as `foreignObjects` above the SVG images by executing the code example.
+You can observe that the verbatim elements are overlaid as `foreignObjects` above the SVG images by executing the code example.

       {{2}}
 ```` ascii